International Partnership Development Fund (IPDF)

 Science and Engineering: Please send all IPDF for Science and Engineering to College's Global Partnership Engagement Lead: Vanessa Johnson (Vanessa.Johnson@glasgow.ac.uk)

 To help the college process the applications please send applications by 18 September 2023.

 Social Sciences: Graeme Roy (Graeme.Roy@glasgow.ac.uk)

 Social Sciences IPDF applicants should send draft IPDF applications to the International Development Manager, Angela Melley (Angela.Melley@glasgow.ac.uk) for advice before it is submitted for approval to the College Dean, Graeme Roy.

 Please contact, Internationalisation Officer Toni O’Neill (Toni.O'Neill@glasgow.ac.uk) if you have questions on the approval process for IPDF for Social Sciences.

 3. Decision on the IPDF application

 Completed IPDF application forms and evidence of support should be emailed to firstname.lastname@example.org at the International Affairs team in External Relations.
-The team will then liaise with the region's Dean for Global Engagement to secure central support for the application.
+Any applications that do not include evidence of School/College support and match funding support will not be considered.

 4. Start your IPDF activity